umich-hist-399/campus-histories/essays/state-street-suffrage.md

 For many, when they think of these pivotal events, they imagine the spaces of The Diag, or Ingalls Mall.
 What is often forgotten is the space of State Street, though many a times students and faculty have marched down it in protest or support of this or that cause.
 There have been several impactful speeches delivered to large crowds on the steps of the Union and Angel Hall, and there have been several rallies and protests that march their way down the street as well.
 For the Women’s Suffrage Movement however, this is not the case.
 State Street was the space in which the Women’s Suffrage Movement was most active at the University of Michigan, as well as its birthplace.

-{% include figure.html class="img-center" width="100%" caption="Women would deliver speeches from the running boards of vehicles parked along State Street." src="/images/statestreet1920.jpg" %}
+{% include figure.html class="img-center" width="100%" caption="Women would deliver speeches from the running boards of vehicles parked along State Street.
+Image curtesy of Bentley Historical Library." src="/images/statestreet1920.jpg" %}

 ## State Street as a Space for Women’s Suffrage